hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - occurred when asking a user for input
   - mitigate: 1) check parameters to ensure actual values; 2) use prepared statements amd parameterized queries
   - an attack where code is injected into a browser
+  - inject SQL code (via his browser) into forms, cookies, or HTTP headers that do not use data sanitizing or validation methods of GET/POST parameters
+  - used to <span style="color: #bb6600;">steal information from databases</span>

 - Cross Site Script (XSS):